p2t4-require-espresso/nanny-poppins/README.md

   AS A parent
   I WANT to go to a website to browse qualified nannies to babysit my children I WANT to be able to learn about a nanny's qualifications, learn about the person, know their hourly-rate, years of experience in child care and education level.
-  I WANT to be able to sign up and contact a nanny of my preference SO THAT I may potential hire a nanny for my children
+  I WANT to be able to sign up
+  SO THAT I can contact a nanny of my preference
+  SO THAT I may potential hire a nanny for my children

   AS A nanny